minho42/roster-ios-public/README.md

 - Email the author: gimbapapps@gmail.com

-Please contact the author if you're concerned about your security or found potential security vulnerabilities.
+Please contact the author if you're concerned about your security.

 ## How to support the author ❤️